ADVERTISEMENT

 "Whoever controls the aid controls the society," Amir Avivi, a reserve brigadier general and the head of IDSF, told the Free Beacon.
 "If we get Gazans to understand that Hamas cannot exercise power over them anymore, then the chances increase dramatically of the people working with us—handing over our hostages or Sinwar and the other Hamas leaders."

-Avivi said his impression from meeting with Netanyahu and Gallant was that the prime minister is "very aligned" with those who want Israel to see the IDF take over civilian administration in Gaza, and the defense minister, who has publicly ruled out military rule of Gaza, is reluctantly realizing that "there is no other choice."
+Avivi said his impression from meeting with Netanyahu and Gallant was that the prime minister is "very aligned" with those who want to see the IDF take over civil administration of Gaza, and the defense minister, who has publicly ruled out the idea, is reluctantly realizing that "there is no other choice."

 The Prime Minister’s Office declined to comment.